How to Set Up and Use Screen Sharing on Mac (2026 Guide)

 #Frequently Asked Questions

 Not with Apple’s built-in tool.
-You’ll need Chrome Remote Desktop, Zoom, or AnyDesk.
-All three are free for personal use.
+Use Chrome Remote Desktop, AnyDesk, Zoom, or TeamViewer.
+All four are free for personal use and run on both macOS and Windows.

 Yes.
-The connected user gets full mouse and keyboard control unless you restrict it.
-Go to System Settings > General > Sharing, click the info button next to Screen Sharing, and change the permission from “Can control” to “Can observe” for specific users.
+The connected user gets full mouse and keyboard control by default.
+To restrict that, go to System Settings > General > Sharing, click the info button next to Screen Sharing, and set the user’s permission to “Can observe” instead of “Can control.”
+Observe-only lets them watch your screen without interacting with it.